Archana550/RevisionDocument/Greedy/FrazCodechef.md

 # 3. Activity Selection Problem
 # x.
 Chef and his study plans
 # 4. Job Scheduling with Profit
+# x.
+Maximum meeting in one room gfg
 # 5. Save Konoha
 # 6. Fractional Knapsack
 # 7. Polo the penguine and the test